 The Commercial/Subsidised placement scheme was launched in 2011 and since then has offered 4 individuals training across both commercial and subsidised producing theatre sectors.
 We would like to thank the Royal Court Theatre, Paines Plough, Headlong, Cheek by Jowl and the Curve Theatre for hosting apprentices in the first two years of the schemes inception.
 The scheme aims to develop entrepreneurial individuals who will ultimately work across both sectors increasing communication, sharing knowledge and strengthening links.

 We will be updating this section with potential opportunities if and when we can secure support to continue this scheme.

-The Apprentice Scheme is supported by the Society of London Theatre, the Garfield Weston Foundation, The Agency, The Garrick Trust, Lady Saunders, David Dein and Andrew Treagus Associates.
+The Apprentice Scheme is supported by the Society of London Theatre, The Andrew Lloyd Webber Foundation, the Garfield Weston Foundation, The Agency, The Garrick Trust, Lady Saunders, David Dein and Andrew Treagus Associates.

 The Regional Apprenticeships are supported by the Eranda Foundation.